Patrick Colbeck

 Patrick J. Colbeck is an American engineer, author, and politician.
 He is a former Republican member of the Michigan Senate, having represented a northwestern portion of Wayne County from 2011 to 2019.
-After reaching the two-term limit in the Michigan Senate, Colbeck unsuccessfully ran for the Republican nomination for Governor of Michigan in 2018, where he came in third and received only 13% of the vote.
+After reaching the two-term limit in the Michigan Senate, Colbeck unsuccessfully ran for the Republican nomination for Governor of Michigan in 2018, where he came in third, receiving 13 percent of the vote.

 Early life

 Colbeck was born on October 7, 1965, in Dearborn, Michigan.
 He is a graduate of Detroit Catholic Central High School.
 He later graduated from the University of Michigan in Ann Arbor with a Bachelors of Science in Aerospace Engineering in 1987 and a Masters of Science in Aerospace Engineering in 1988.
 He went on to study Life Sciences for a summer at the International Space University in Strasbourg, France.

 Colbeck was employed by Boeing as a Senior Design Engineer responsible for components of the Environmental Control and Life Support System and Quest Airlock module for International Space Station.
 He later provided contract systems engineering services to the Department of Defense for work on advanced simulation system for training military forces.
 Colbeck then served as a Management Consultant and President of Perspective Shifts, LLC.
 He launched Tek Made Easy in 2007 to provide SharePoint-based web services for clients.
 In 2006, he published the book Information Technology Roadmap for Professional Service Firms.

 He is married to his wife Angie since 1995.
 They both are members of Northridge Church in Plymouth, Michigan, and call Canton, Michigan home.